danielang2020/ats/README.md

 - final architecture should privide aws resource's price and benchmark info
 - download could result in data leaking
 - requirement and bug track management
+- writing less code can make a powerful testsuit and wonderful document.